Stu Williamson (photographer): Stu Williamson Photography

 Williamson originally established the Stu Williamson Photography business in Cornwall before moving to Market Harborough, Leicestershire, in 1997.
 In 2006, Williamson moved the business to Dubai.

 In 2013, after investment from an entrepreneur friend, Williamson sold his majority stake in the Dubai business and subsequently returned to the UK where he continues his photography business from his studio in Kibworth, Leicestershire.

-Personal life

-Williamson is also a Medium and is actively involved in ghost hunting.